 Steel plates are very simple to produce, and the materials are relatively inexpensive, making steel the most affordable option for hard armor plates.
 Being composed of steel, however, limits the plate’s ability to stop certain threats like armor-piercing rounds and certain fast rounds such as M193 5.56.
 Therefore, without additional materials steel plates can only reach the NIJ level 3 standards (We will discuss NIJ standards below).

-Polyethylene/UHMWPE (Ultra-High-Molecular-Weight Polyethylene) plates are made from a dense, lightweight polymer material that can provide lightweight ballistic protection.
-As mentioned above, UHMWPE is often used in conjunction with ceramic to create an ultra-protective plate, but UHMWPE can be used as stand-alone armor.
+Polyethylene/UHMWPE plates are made from a light, dense polymer material that offers lightweight protection against bullets.
+UHMWPE is commonly combined with ceramic for extra protection, but it can also be used alone as armor.

 UHMWPE is used in “Bulletproof vests” as pistol-rating armor due to its incredible strength-to-weight ratio, and if pressed and treated can be used to make hard armor plates.
 When used as hard armor plates UHMWPE is incredibly lightweight but can be thicker than comparable level plates of other materials.
 For hard armor plates, UHMWPE generally is used to construct Level IIIA pistol armor, SRT rifle plates, and Level III rifle plates.

 Due to its construction, a pure UHMWPE plate (without a ceramic strike face) will never achieve an NIJ rating higher than Level 3 because it will not stop armor-piercing threats.
 Because of the manufacturing process, this is generally the highest-cost hard armor plates, but also the lightest.
 As mentioned above, UHMWPE degrades over time, and these plates are generally only warranted for five years.

 Armor does not magically stay in place, but would be super cool if it did.
 As such there are a few different methods and carriers commonly used.